-In the 2010-2015 round, Ready To Learn took on the subject of early math and produced major new media properties including Peg + Cat for preschoolers and Odd Squad for elementary-age students.
-As Ready To Learn begins its 2015-2020 cycle, emphasis will be on developing science and literacy content to support school readiness through community collaboration, family engagement, and personalized learning experiences for users.
-This work will provide meaningful real-time data to parents, caregivers, and educators about children's learning gains, as well as customized guidance on other skill-boosting media to use with individual children.
+In the 2010-2015 round, Ready To Learn took on the subject of early math and produced major new media properties including Peg + Cat for preschoolers and $Odd\ Squad$ for elementary-age students.
+As Ready To Learn continues with its 2015-2020 cycle, emphasis is being placed on developing science and literacy content to support school readiness through community collaboration, family engagement, and personalized learning experiences for users.
+This work provides meaningful real-time data to parents, caregivers, and educators about children's learning gains, as well as customized guidance on other skill-boosting media to use with individual children.